List of Bluetooth profiles

 In order to use Bluetooth, a device must be compatible with the subset of Bluetooth profiles (often called services or functions) necessary to use the desired services.
 A Bluetooth profile is a specification regarding an aspect of Bluetooth-based wireless communication between devices.
 It resides on top of the Bluetooth Core Specification and (optionally) additional protocols.
 While the profile may use certain features of the core specification, specific versions of profiles are rarely tied to specific versions of the core specification, making them independent of each other.
 For example, there are Hands-Free Profile (HFP) 1.5 implementations using both Bluetooth 2.0 and Bluetooth 1.2 core specifications.

 The way a device uses Bluetooth depends on its profile capabilities.
 The profiles provide standards that manufacturers follow to allow devices to use Bluetooth in the intended manner.
 For the Bluetooth Low Energy stack, according to Bluetooth 4.0 a special set of profiles applies.

-A host Operating System can expose a basic set of profiles (namely OBEX, HID and Audio Sink) and manufacturers can add additional profiles to its driver and stack to enhance what their Bluetooth device can do.
+A host operating system can expose a basic set of profiles (namely OBEX, HID and Audio Sink) and manufacturers can add additional profiles to their drivers and stack to enhance what their Bluetooth devices can do.
 Devices such as mobile phones can expose additional profiles by installing appropriate apps.

 At a minimum, each profile specification contains information on the following topics: